 Tuesday night in the sky plus two meteor rains

 Alpha Capricorns have been active since July 3rd.
 Until August 15.
-Tuesday night is around 5 meteorites per hour during peak hours.
-They flow through the Earth’s atmosphere at a speed of about 15 miles per second.
-The aquifers of the Southern Delta are active from 12 July to 23 August.
-Their peak will be about 20 meteors per hour, and the sky rocket orbits at a speed of about 26 miles per second.
+There are about 5 meteors during the peak tonight.
+They flow through the Earth’s atmosphere at a speed of about 15 miles per second!

 If you miss them tonight, you’ll still be able to catch a shower until early to mid-August, they just won’t be during peak hours.